uirlis/wasi-crun-deployer/charts/wasi-crun-deployer/README.md

 ## OpenShift

-In OpenShift 4.11 the Pod Security Standards are enforced and require specific configuration as this chart requires elevated privileges to deploy.
+In OpenShift 4.11 the Pod Security Standards require specific configuration as this chart requires elevated privileges to deploy.

 In order to meet those privaleges create a project called wasi-deploy and run the following commands to enable pods to run in a privaleged mode: